Australia shares set to open higher tracking Wall Street

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-SYDNEY, Dec 12 Australian shares could open higher on Friday, tracking a bounce on Wall Street after data pointed to a strengthening U.S. economy and boosted optimism about holiday spending.
-Stock index futures were flat at 5,232, a very small premium to the underlying S&P/ASX 200 index.
-The benchmark ended down 0.53 percent on Thursday for a third consecutive session.
-New Zealand's benchmark NZX 50 index rose 0.19 percent in early trade.
-For a summary of overnight action across global markets, double click on For a digest of the day's business stories in Australian newspapers, double click on (Reporting by Swati Pandey)
+SYDNEY, Dec 29 Australian shares are likely to have a firm start on Monday after Wall Street closed at records on Friday.
+The S&P/ASX 200 index edged up in a shortened Christmas Eve session, while New Zealand's benchmark NZX 50 index eased 0.2 percent in early trade, a whisker away from record highs touched last week.
+For a summary of overnight action across global markets, double click on For a digest of the day's business stories in Australian newspapers, double click on (Reporting by Cecile Lefort; Editing by Phil Berlowitz)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan